em-ni/em-ni.github.io/03_publication.markdown

 **Soft Robotic Catheter for Safe Aneurysm Treatment with Enhanced Kinematics and Contact Force Model**<br/>
 *E. Nicotra et al.* <br/>
-IEEE Transactions on Medical Robotics and Bionics (2024) (Under Review)
+IEEE Transactions on Medical Robotics and Bionics (2024)

 **A Soft Micro-Robotic Catheter for Aneurysm Treatment: A Novel Design and Enhanced Euler-Bernoulli Model with Cross-Section Optimization**<br/>
 *E. Nicotra et al.* <br/>